Artist's Statement

 The Riverside Shakespeare (2d ed.
 1997, Houghton Mifflin)

-I believe the ways in which information or meaning can be expressed may be infinite but that, for any particular meaning, there is only one unique, optimal articulation (and in one particular medium or selection of media).
+I believe the ways in which information or meaning can be understood or expressed may be infinite but that, for any particular meaning, there is just one unique, optimal articulation (and in one particular medium or selection of media).
 As a corollary, I believe form equals content (but that is not to say all meanings and effects of a work are apparent at first glance).

-I agree with Homer that art is a sword with two edges: it both deceives and reveals, and it can either liberate or control and confine our thinking.
-I agree with Keats that truth is beauty.
+I agree with Homer that art is a sword with two edges: it both deceives and reveals, and it simultaneously both empowers and confines our thinking.
+I don't believe in a singular, absolute truth, but I believe that some working hypotheses seem to have greater predictive power than others, at least within certain contexts.
+Subject to the foregoing, I agree with Keats that truth is beauty.
+I learned from Milton that meaning resides in relatedness.
 I also accept the tenet of information theory that the most important data are those that would not have been predicted.

 I like art that has lots of meaning on more than one level, that has multiplicitous intentions, that deploys more than one strategy, or that juxtaposes more than one frame of mind.
 And I like art that shows or does something new.
 I also like art that addresses aspects of life that are challenging or difficult, whether emotionally, intellectually, or otherwise.